matejavulic/Ebank-Web-App/README.md

 ![REST](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/threetierrest2.png)

 - **Presentation tier**
-Comunicates with other two tiers and holds GUI.
+Communicates with other two tiers and holds GUI.
 It is built with Angular, HTML, CSS, and a TypeScript as a front end logic.
 Communication with the other tiers is established through API calls.

 - **Application tier**
 Handles application logic.
 It consists of two separate servers, Node.js server (written in JavaScript) and a Django server (written in Python).
-Their primary purpose is to support the application’s core functions and fetch/post user data from databases throughtout database server calls.
+Their primary purpose is to support the application’s core functions and fetch/post user data from databases throughout database server calls.

 - **Data tier**
 Stores user related information.
 The data tier consists of a two database servers:
     - MongoDB server and its database, as far as Robo 3T DBMS
     - MySQL server and corresponding database, as far as MySQL DBMS

-   MongoDB databse is, due to its non relational nature, used for storing user access credentials, reference to a user bank account number and other user-centered information.
+   MongoDB database is, due to its non relational nature, used for storing user access credentials, reference to a user bank account number and other user-centered information.

    MySQL database is used to store users bank account details and all related transaction details.

 ## Presentation tier
 ### Front end
 - **Design principles**
-  User interface design was conducted according to the usability guidlines given in [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) by Jacob Nielsen.
-It recommends following heuristcis for UI design:
+  User interface design was conducted according to the usability guidelines given in [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) by Jacob Nielsen.
+It recommends following heuristics for UI design:
   - 1: Visibility of system status
     *The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.*